 Changes to welfare incomes

-The table below shows how the value of welfare incomes in each province for each household type changed between 2016 and 2017 (the values for 2016 have been adjusted based on the national rate of inflation).
+The table below shows how the value of welfare incomes in each province for each household type changed between 2016 and 2017.
+The values for 2016 have been adjusted based on the national rate of inflation.
+This means that in areas where benefit rates have not changed, the table will show this as a slight fall in value as, due to rising prices, the same benefit amount can buy less goods.
 The table does not include the three territories because of the distinct nature of social assistance in each of them.

 Change in total welfare income between 2016 and 2017 (adjusted for inflation)